Our

 2017

-Four families transitioned to housing after an average stay of 74 days, securing two full-time jobs.
-They served 6 families, 23 individuals, and 11 children, providing 1710 bed nights and 5130 meals.
+Four families graduated into housing, staying an average of 74 days.
+Two full-time jobs were acquired.
+We served 6 families, 23 individuals, 11 kids.
+1710 bed nights, 5130 meals.

 2018